Francis-Miranda/Problem8/README.md

 # Problem8
-The rum.m file needs to be rum first to initialize workspace
+The rum.m file needs to be run first to initialize workspace